 My advice to any intending walker therefore, is simple :

 You will regret it.

 If you do (foolishly) try to walk Carmarthenshire's footpaths, you'll need a map of at least 1:25000 scale (and be extremely good at map-reading), but be warned; many paths are not open due to unresolved legal issues.
 Some others have been diverted from the line shown on OS maps, but the council rarely waymark the new route or remove old signage!

 You'll also need a pair of secateurs to cut overgrowth around stiles and preferably a stick to thrash nettles and brambles - you'll meet plenty of these.
 A pair of wire-cutters to deal with barbed wire fences would also be useful.
-You are legally allowed to remove sufficient of an obstruction in order to pass, but only do so if you can't easily get past it, and you're 100% certain you're in the right place.
+You are legally allowed to remove sufficient of an obstruction in order to pass, but only resort to cutting fences if you can't easily get past and you're 100% certain you're in the right place.

 Where should you walk?